 “We don’t know.
 We requested Greg Cameron’s files from Sehome High School in Bellingham, Washington.
 They say they sent them to our documents email address.
 Twice.
 But Linda Everett says she didn’t receive their email messages or the attachment.
 Greg suggested that it could have been erroneously marked as spam and not delivered.
 Would you check that email address and see if it’s in the spam folder?”

 “Sure.
 May I sit at your desk?”

 Artis stood and Terry sat in her chair.
 He logged on to her PC and Greg assumed he searched the spam mail folder.

 “Yes, it’s marked as spam.
 The reason is the attachment is a zip file just over thirty-one megabytes.
-That’s very large for a zip file and it was blocked.
+That’s very large for a zip file and it was blocked automatically.
 It should have been listed in the weekly spam email notice sent to everyone who has access to the documents email address.
-You should have received a copy of the notice.”
+You and Linda should have received the notice.”

 “Now I’m embarrassed.
 I usually delete those spam notification messages without looking at them, and I guess Linda does the same.
 I figure that there aren’t any messages to that address that I’d be interested in reading.
 Most of them seem like ads for stuff like solar panels and health nostrums.
 Why aren’t those emails being marked as spam?
 Oh… they are, aren’t they.
 That’s what the spam email notices are all about, isn’t it.”

 Terry ignored the question about solar panel and health nostrum emails not being blocked.
 Of course they were, as Artis now realized.

 Greg didn’t know what a nostrum was, but because of the context he had a good idea.
 He was right.